 LASIK vs. SMILE/CLEAR: Which Laser Vision Correction Procedure Is Best?

 For those seeking freedom from glasses and contact lenses, laser vision correction offers multiple options.
 Two of the most advanced procedures available today are LASIK and SMILE/CLEAR.
 While SMILE and CLEAR are essentially the same technique under different names, they differ from LASIK in key ways that may influence your choice.
+This article will provide a comprehensive lasik vs SMILE comparison, highlighting the key differences between these two surgeries to help you make an informed decision.

 In this article, we’ll compare LASIK to SMILE/CLEAR, their benefits, and who they’re best suited for.
+Both LASIK and SMILE have been performed for over a decade, demonstrating a strong track record of safety and effectiveness.

 Understanding the Procedures